About The Company

 - To make favorable impressions at sentencing.

-- To serve the sentence in a white collar camp or the lowest possible security level.
+- To serve the sentence in a federal prison camp or the lowest possible security level.

 - To restore confidence, establish relevance, and live a life of meaning during confinement.